 Do surveys.
 Could you sign up with a temporary service to work once in awhile like as a day laborer?
-How about collecting aluminum cans and selling them?
-How about doing errands like shopping, cleaning, or lawn mowing for elderly or disabled neighbors?

 My sister worked for a while at a video store.
 They were glad to schedule her around her flight schedule (at least on months when she was not stand-by).
 She also did bookkeeping for an accountant for a couple of years.
 One of her friends is a nurse and the hospital works with her around her schedule.
 Lots of smaller businesses will work around a schedule: boutiques, cosmetologists, billing companies, etc. Most flight attendants take classes to help them get other jobs.

 Have you checked into being a substitute teacher?
 Or a tutor if you have any college?